zeph/mcollective-lnmp/README.md

     Finished processing 2 / 2 hosts in 523.95 ms

+There are many more applications installed to help give you a feel for how things work.

-Please read the [MCollective CLI Usage](http://docs.puppetlabs.com/mcollective/reference/basic/basic_cli_usage.html) documentation to see how it works and what you can do with it.
-The guide and the links to the modules in the first section of this file will quickly help you explore MCollective.
+Please read the [MCollective CLI Usage](http://docs.puppetlabs.com/mcollective/reference/basic/basic_cli_usage.html) documentation to see how to discover what those commands are and how to interact with the nodes you built.

+Join #mcollective on Freenode if you have any questions

 Modifying?
 ----------